chaconnewu/awesome-augmented/original_awesomes/awesome-phalcon.md

 *These libraries were placed here because none of the other categories seemed to fit*

 * [Breadcrumbs](https://github.com/phalcongelist/breadcrumbs) - Powerful and flexible component for building site breadcrumbs in Phalcon 2+.
+* [Feedback](https://quasipickle.github.io/feedback/) - Is intended to be used as a replacement for Phalcon's built-in Flash and Message functionality
 * [Incubator](https://github.com/phalcon/incubator) - Repository to publish/share/experiment with new adapters, prototypes or functionality that can potentially be incorporated into the Phalcon PHP Framework
+* [Phalcon Enterprise](https://github.com/techpivot/phalcon-enterprise) - Provides extended enterprise functionality for the Phalcon PHP framework
 * [phalcon-demo](https://github.com/Codeception/phalcon-demo) - A modified Phalcon INVO Application to demonstrate basics of Codeception testing.
 * [phalcon-recaptcha](https://github.com/pavlosadovyi/phalcon-recaptcha) - Minimalist wrapper with which you can easily integrate reCAPTCHA
 * [phalcon-widget](https://github.com/serebro/phalcon-widget) - Widgets for Phalcon apps